 We are humans, and we use words in many creative ways.
 Sometimes we use them with simile, metaphor, hyperbole, or even with sarcasm or irony, as when we say, "Yeah, right," when the actual meaning intended is the exact opposite: "No, that's incorrect."
 In any case, the literal sense of the statement is not taken from the proper meaning of the words, but from the obvious meaning intended by the speaker or writer.
 All figures of speech, be it a simile, metaphor, etc., have a figurative meaning which is different from their meaning based on the proper meaning of the words.
-In this case their figurative meaning is their literal sense.
+In this case, their figurative meaning is their literal sense.

 Parables are similar.
 A parable, such as the famous parable of the prodigal son or the parable of the good Samaritan, is a fictitious story (drawn from real life) that teaches a moral or doctrinal lesson.
 The literal sense of the parable is not the story, but the moral or doctrinal lesson that the giver of the parable wanted to convey.

-Since the literal sense of the words of Holy Scripture represent the meaning intended by the writer, it is the most important of all the senses of Holy Scripture.
+Since the literal sense of the words of the Holy Scripture represents the meaning intended by the writer, it is the most important of all the senses of Holy Scripture.
 It contains God's revelation because God is the Principal Author of the sacred text.
 The literal sense or meaning intended by the sacred writer is also intended by God Himself.
 This is why the stories described in Holy Scripture should be taken at their face value (or literal sense), no matter how fantastic they might seem to be, simply because they represent God's revelation.
 For example, the account where the water of the Red Sea was divided, which allowed the Israelites to flee from the Egyptians (Ex 14:21-31), did not involve any figure of speech or metaphor.
 It wasn't related as a parable or a fictional tale.
 Therefore, the literal sense of the Scripture requires us to believe that the parting of the water actually happened.
 Likewise, the story of Jonas, who stayed in the belly of a great fish for three days and three nights (Jon 2:1), may appear astounding.
 However, nothing in the story indicates that it was related as a legend or a mythical epic.
 The literal sense of the account again requires us to believe that the event actually happened.